eldipa/book-of-gehn/posts/matasano/2018-12-04-Fixed-Nonce-CTR-Attack.md

 To determine the correct key we need to try each of them by brute force (`brute_force`) and *"see"* which looks more "human text".

-This could be done by hand but we want to fully automate this... so no deal!

-The idea is to automate which deciphered text looks more or less like English text (the expected for our plaintexts) and discard any other.

 For this we *observe* the frequency of the letters in the deciphered plaintext and compare them with the *expected* frequency using a